isocpp/CppCoreGuidelines/CppCoreGuidelines.md

     }

 The `std::swap()` in `f1()` does exactly what we asked it to do: it calls the `swap()` in namespace `std`.
-Unfortunately, that's probably not what we wanted.
+Unfortunately, that’s probably not what we wanted.
 How do we get `N::X` considered?

     void f2(N::X& a, N::X& b)